TCL announces BlackBerry Key2 with dual cameras, Firefox Focus, and Speed Key

 But I digress.

-As we’ve learned to expect, the phone features a physical keyboard (fingerprint sensor is still in the space bar, key height has been increased by 20 percent), Android 8.1 Oreo (the KeyOne was the first BlackBerry Android phone to run the latest version, and the Key2 is keeping up with that trend), Google apps, the Play Store, and monthly security updates, plus BlackBerry’s additional security, privacy, and productivity tools.
-New this time around is that the device ships with Firefox Focus, which Mozilla incidentally updated with cookie management and autocomplete improvements just couple weeks ago.
+As we’ve learned to expect, the phone features a physical keyboard (fingerprint sensor is still in the space bar, it’s now backlit, and key height has been increased by 20 percent), Android 8.1 Oreo (the KeyOne was the first BlackBerry Android phone to run the latest version, and the Key2 is keeping up with that trend), Google apps, the Play Store, and monthly security updates, plus BlackBerry’s additional security, privacy, and productivity tools.
+New this time around is that the device ships with Firefox Focus, which Mozilla incidentally updated with cookie management and autocomplete improvements just a couple of weeks ago.

 Specs